All Episodes

 But yeah, you're right.

-The GO the GAO found that at least one billion dollars and disaster relief payments by FEMA were improper and potentially fraudulent because the recipients provided incomplete or incorrect information when they registered for assistance.
+The GAO found that at least $1 billion in disaster relief payments by FEMA were improper and potentially fraudulent because the recipients provided incomplete or incorrect information when they registered for assistance.

 You just had to show how you were impoverished and you could get significant loans you didn't have to repay.

-This is this is what happens when you have a low trust society.
+This is what happens when you have a low trust society.

 If this had been in the 1950s, there'd been some way to do this.

-I suspect the rate of cheating would have just been minuscule compared to the city.
+I suspect the rate of cheating would have just been minuscule compared to.

 I agree.